adik1025/student_2026/README.md

 ### Includes

-- Nighthawk Pages uses liquid syntax to import many common page elements that are present throughout the repository.
+- Open Coding Society uses liquid syntax to import many common page elements that are present throughout the repository.
 These common elements are imported from the _includes directory.
 If you want to add one of these common elements, use liquid syntax to import the desired element to your file.
 Here’s an example of the liquid syntax used to import: `{%- include posts/post_list.html -%}` Note that the liquid syntax is surrounded by curly braces and percent signs.
 This can be used anywhere in the repository.

 ### Layouts